 Mix well.
 Apply to cleaned wound daily or as required, gently spraying off old clay between applications (don’t rub).
 You may spread the ointment paste onto gauze for secure application, but be sure to allow airflow and change the bandage daily or when it appears wet.
 Store in a dark, airtight container in a cool location.

 It’s important to use certified Montmorillonite (Bentonite / Smectite) Clay and high quality essential oils from a reputable source to avoid impurities that may make the condition worse, or at the very least be ineffective.
-Click here to read more about the healing powers of calcium montmorillonite clay for pets or to purchase certified pure, edible grade.
 High quality essential oils are available at Starwest Botanicals.